ataex/Seymour/server/README.md

 ### Configure Nginx

+See the root README for step-by-step instructions.

 [nginx.conf](./nginx.conf) shows a sample configuration for an Nginx server.
-By default, the nginx.conf file is located at /etc/nginx/nginx.conf
+By default, the nginx.conf file is located at /etc/nginx/nginx.conf.

 ### Backend - Compilation and Running
 ```sh